 - Poor quality "vegetarian substitute" foods

-As we mentioned in the macronutrient set up article, lowering the protein percentage of your diet is needed as it is very hard to get above 30% of your intake with vegetarian diets.
+It is very hard to get above 30% of your intake with vegetarian diets.
 You can hit the protein targets but often at the detriment to going over on carbs or fats.

 Some of the best vegetarian sources of protein include